HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

   sql_file="TODO.sql"
   )
 }}

+In 2025, the average page is roughly 2.67 MB on desktop and 2.28 MB on mobile.
+Both figures exceed the commonly recommended range of 1–1.5 MB, reflecting continued bloat across the web.

 Most of this growth comes from images and JavaScript, while HTML remains a relatively small part of total transfer size.
 Despite growing awareness of performance issues, page weight keeps rising.
 Pages that take longer than three seconds to load tend to have much higher bounce rates, and additional delays are strongly linked to lower conversion rates.
 For mobile users on slow or metered connections, heavy pages can be a real barrier to access.